trpc-group/trpc/docs/en/architecture_design.md

 The core of the framework can be divided into three layers:

-- **Communication Layer**: responsible for data transmission and protocol encoding and decoding. the framework has built-in support for communication protocols such as tcp and udp.
-The transmission protocol uses the tRPC protocol based on protobuf to carry RPC calls.
+- **Communication Layer**: responsible for data transmission and protocol encoding and decoding. the framework has built-in support for communication protocols such as tcp and udp and uses the tRPC protocol based on protobuf to carry RPC messages.
 It also supports other transmission protocols through codec plugins;

 - **Service Governance Layer**: responsible for abstracting service governance functions into plugins and connecting them with service governance systems by calling plug-ins to realize service discovery, load balance, monitor, tracing, etc.

-- **Call Layer**: encapsulates services and service proxy entities, provides RPC call interfaces, and supports business calls between services using synchronous, asynchronous, one-way and streaming calls;
+- **Call Layer**: encapsulates services and service proxy entities, provides RPC call interfaces, and supports synchronous, asynchronous, one-way and streaming calls;

 In addition, the framework also provides an admin management interface, so that users or the operation platform can manage services by calling the admin interface.
 The management interface includes functions such as updating configurations, viewing versions, modifying log levels, viewing framework runtime information, etc. At the same time, the framework also supports user-defined management interfaces to meet business customization needs.

 Plugins are the bridge that connects the framework core and external service governance systems.
 They are roughly divided into the following plugin types according to their functions:
-- Codec: provides interfaces related to protocol encoding and decoding, allowing expansion of business protocols, serialization methods, data compression methods through plugins;
+- Codec: provides interfaces related to protocol encoding and decoding, allowing expansion of customized protocols, serialization methods, data compression methods through plugins;
 - Naming: provides service registration (registry), service discovery (selector), load balance, circuit breaker and other capability encapsulation, used to connect with various naming service systems;
 - Config: provides interfaces to read local configuration files, remote configuration center configurations, etc., allows plug-in extensions to support configuration files in different formats, different configuration centers, and supports reload and watch configuration updates;
 - Metrics: provides interfaces to report monitor data, supports common single-dimensional reporting, such as counter, gauge, etc., and also supports multi-dimensional reporting;